 Food waste — when edible items go uneaten, including "plate waste" in retail establishments such as restaurants and cafeterias — is an increasingly important issue in food security.
-According to a 2014 report by the U.S. Department of Agriculture's Economic Research Service, "In the United States, 31 percent — or 133 billion pounds — of the 430 billion pounds of the available food supply at the retail and consumer levels, corresponding to approximately 133 billion pounds and $161 billion worth of food in 2010.
+According to the U.S. Department of Agriculture's Economic Research Service, 31 percent of food in the U.S. is "lost" at the retail and consumer levels, corresponding to approximately 133 billion pounds and $161 billion worth of food in 2010.
 As structures and systems evolve to reduce this percentage, so do discussions about what we can do to reduce food waste at schools, in retail locations such as restaurants and supermarkets, and at home.

 There are many reasons for plate waste.
 If kids don't like the taste of a food, they won't eat it.
 Food also is thrown away if lunch is served when students aren't hungry, if lunch periods are too short or if students rush through their meals in order to start recess.
-Peer pressure also may discourage some kids from trying new foods or admitting that they like foods their friends may not like, Delbridge adds.
+Peer pressure also may discourage some kids from trying new foods or admitting that they like foods their friends may not like.
 Some schools measure plate waste and use this information to adjust their menus, recipes and the lunchroom environment, improving their ability to provide tasty and nutritious meals to their students.

 Parents: Get Involved

 Reducing plate waste at school can lower the school district's costs and boost your child's nutrition.

 - Take a look at your school's menus.
 Many schools post menus online or distribute them in parent newsletters.
 Review food options and discuss them with your child, asking which items your child likes.